Note: A

 A note.

-Markdown links can include in their title was is called a Go link, that is a memorable name for a hard-to-remember URL.
+Markdown links can include in their title was is called a Go link.
+A Go link is a memorable name for a hard-to-remember URL.

 ## Note: Useful Links

-Go links can be browse directly from the terminal:
+Go links can be browsed directly from the terminal:

 You can also use Go links (more conveniently) from The NoteWriter Desktop (no need to have a terminal open inside your notes repository).